turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables.md

 ## Learning Goals

-* Be able to list the primitive data types used in JavaScript
+* List the primitive data types used in JavaScript
 * Create and use variables to store values
-* Be able to add variables to strings (concatenation and interpolation)
+* Add variables to strings (concatenation and interpolation)

 ## Vocabulary